| ADMINISTRATIVE NOTES

 the Federal Depository Library Program (FDLP) should become, not just in

+the next few years, but over the next century.
 As Mr. James pointed out in his opening remarks at Reno, "The

 nineteenth century isn’t coming back to the GPO."
 Council agrees with Mr.